TuThanhDuong/myproject/README.md

 - The link to this dataset is incorporated in this blog post by Maz Nguyen: https://madzynguyen.com/xay-dung-portfolio-cho-data-analyst-thanh-thao-sql/
 - However, all of the SQL codes are self_written.
 My special thanks to Maz Nguyen for making this dataset open for download.
-- The dataset in this repository should be for better understanding the SQL codes files (data cleaning and data queries).
-  Please visit Maz nguyen's blog post via the link above to directly download the dataset.
+  Since I do not own this dataset, please visit Maz nguyen's blog post via the link above for a direct download if needed.

 2. AdventureWorks_ERD is included to visualize the structure of the dummy database